Search

 ‘Would you have me anxious and troubled?’ was the quiet reply.
 ‘That would not help them, and would certainly incapacitate me for my work.
 I have just to roll the burden on to the Lord.'”

-…he had learned that, for him, only one life was possible -just that blessed life or resting and rejoicing in the Lord under all circumstances, while He dealt with the difficulties, inward and outward, great and small.”
+…he had learned that, for him, only one life was possible -just that blessed life of resting and rejoicing in the Lord under all circumstances, while He dealt with the difficulties, inward and outward, great and small.”

 Taylor, pp 208-209.